journeytoday/SQL-Beginner/README.md

 # Certification
 If you're looking to demonstrate your SQL skills to potential employers, there are a variety of certification programs available.
 Here are a few recommended SQL certification programs:
-Microsoft SQL Server Certification - Microsoft's SQL Server certification program Oracle SQL Certification - Oracle's SQL certification program MySQL Certification - MySQL's certification program.
+Microsoft SQL Server Certification - Microsoft's SQL Server certification program.
+Oracle SQL Certification - Oracle's SQL certification program.
+MySQL Certification - MySQL's certification program.

 # Conclusion